-leading firm in direct private equity and infrastructure investments
+Omnes, a leading Paris-based European investor in private equity and infrastructure

-Omnes is a signatory of the United Nations Principles for Responsible Investment (PRI).
+Omnes is committed to ESG issues and has set up the Omnes Foundation in aid of children’s charities.
+It is also a signatory to the United Nations Principles for Responsible Investment (PRI).

 The firm is structured with an Executive Committee and a Consultative Committee.
 Omnes has multidisciplinary teams dedicated to guiding operational staff in areas such as marketing and investor relations, communication, human resources, legal affairs, finance, compliance and risk management.